Castrou/csse4011/pracs/prac2/README.md

 #### Design Task 2A: Basic Example

 Example program has been made in led.py which toggles between two LEDs.
-Assuming the CSSE4011 Setup Guide has been completed, the program can be flashed using `pyboard --device /dev/ttyACMx -f cp /../../myoslib/scu/led.py :main.py` relative to the prac2 folder, where ttyACMx is the B_L475E_IOT01A (typically ttyACM0 or ttyACM1).
+Assuming the CSSE4011 Setup Guide has been completed, the program can be flashed using:   `pyboard --device /dev/ttyACMx -f cp /../../myoslib/scu/led.py :main.py` relative to the prac2 folder, where ttyACMx is the B\_L475E\_IOT01A (typically ttyACM0 or ttyACM1).

 ### PART B - SCU and HCI

 #### Design Task 1B: Host Controller Interface (HCI)

-Host controller interface successfully implemented.
-Both Argon and B_L4753_IOT01A communicate using the following packet format, where each item is 1 byte:
+Host Controller Interface successfully implemented.
+Both Argon and B\_L4753\_IOT01A communicate using the following packet format, where each item is 1 byte:
 `<PREAMBLE><TYPExLENGTH><DATAFIELD1>[<DATAFIELD2>]`
 PREAMBLE: 0xAA - ensures signal is a packet.
-TYPExLENGTH: 4 type bits masked combined with 4 length bits.
+TYPExLENGTH: 4 type bits combined with 4 length bits.
 TYPE: 0x01 for REQUEST; 0x02 for RESPONSE.
 LENGTH: Total number of bytes from datafields.
 DATAFIELD1: First datafield.